 - 1.1.
 The Wildlife Trust for Bedfordshire, Cambridgeshire, Northamptonshire (the Trust) protects, enhances and creates wildlife habitats to achieve its aim of a coherent ecological network that safeguards wildlife and facilitates adaptation to climate change.
 This Living Landscapes vision for the three counties focuses on making wildlife habitats across our three counties bigger, better and more joined up, and re-engaging local people with the landscapes where they live.
 This approach underpins our involvement in the planning system. - 1.2.
-A successful Living Landscape needs to ensure sites are robust and resilient enough to sustain our current biodiversity, and that are well enough connected for them to play a part in a national wildlife network, to facilitate the movement of existing species and arrival of new species.
-This should comprise large areas in appropriate conservation management, connected to others through wildlife corridors and stepping stones, all of which is buffered by land which is more sympathetically managed.
-The planning process has a major role to play in creating Living Landscapes, by protecting important wildlife sites and supporting the creation of new wildlife habitat. - 1.3.
+A successful Living Landscape needs to ensure sites are robust and resilient enough to sustain our current biodiversity, and are well enough connected for them to play a part in a national wildlife network, to facilitate the movement of existing species and arrival of new species.
+This should comprise large areas in appropriate conservation management, connected to others through wildlife corridors and stepping stones, all of which is buffered by land which is sympathetically managed, The planning process has a major role to play in creating Living Landscapes, by protecting important wildlife sites and supporting the creation of new wildlife habitat to create a net gain in biodiversity. - 1.3.
 A Living Landscape across our three counties requires that: - 1.3.1.
 Existing nature reserves be enlarged and buffered; - 1.3.2.
-All reserves be managed with climate change resilience in mind; - 1.3.3.
-All County Wildlife Sites be suitably managed; - 1.3.4.
+All reserves be well-managed with climate change resilience in mind; - 1.3.3.
+All Local Wildlife Sites be suitably managed; - 1.3.4.
 Land use in the wider countryside, rural and urban, improves connectivity and permeability through creating wildlife corridors and through more wildlife-friendly land management in general; - 1.3.5.
 Local people understand the importance of this work and how their own decisions and actions affect the wider environment; and - 1.3.6.
 Local people are empowered to take positive action for wildlife. - 1.4.
-The Trust is involved in the planning process for the purpose of preventing negative impacts of development on important wildlife sites, species and habitat networks and securing biodiversity gain. - 1.5.
+The Trust is involved in the planning process for the purpose of preventing negative impacts of development on important wildlife sites, species and ecological networks and securing a measurable net gain in biodiversity.

+- 1.5.
 The Trust is engaged with planning at both a strategic level (commenting on Local Plans) and at the Development Control stage. - P1.
 The Trust's Planning Policy applies to all planning proposals. - P2.
-The Trust is neutral to development, and assesses planning proposals against their impact on wildlife.

-P3.
-In providing responses to planning applications and strategic planning documents, Trust staff will provide comment based on sound evidence and without bias.
+The Trust is neutral to development, and assesses planning proposals against their impact on species, habitats, ecological networks and ability to achieve a net gain in biodiversity. - P3.
+In providing responses to planning applications and strategic planning documents, Trust staff will provide comment based on sound evidence and without bias. - P4.
+The Trust will endeavour to work in partnership with like-minded organisations to achieve Trust objectives.